Hrabal/TemPy/oot/templating.md

                      Div()(comment for comment in current_content.comments))
 ```

-All the work is made defining a custom `init` method.
-This method will be called when creating new instances of our class, the concept is similar to Python's `__init__` magic method.
-TemPy executes each base class `init` method in reverse mro, so your subclass can access all the elements defined in his parent classes.
-It' like the first thing every `init` does is calling `super().init`.
+All the work is in defining your custom `init` method.
+This method will be called when creating new instances of our class.
+The concept is similar to Python's `__init__` magic method.
+TemPy executes each base class `init` method in reverse mro, so your subclass can access all the elements defined in the parent classes.
+It's like the first thing every `init` does is calling `super().init`.